papit-fr/fsma/README.md

 sooner in case a temporary modulus is equal to 0.
 The impact of storing the last modulus and comparing the current to 0 is negligible.

-### Performance analysis
+## Performance analysis

-#### Counting instructions using Valgrind
+### Counting instructions using Valgrind

-Has expected, comparing the temporary remainder to 0 has a cost.
+Has expected, comparing the temporary remainder to 0 has a cost in terms of instructions.
 When no intermediate remainder is 0, the computing function itself execute 20% more instructions.
 In this case the percentage is constant.